pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 *I* am very happy.
 *She* is going home.
 *He* is playing.
-*They* are our friends.
+*They* are nice people.
 Ravi is playing with *him*.
 Do not touch the water. *It* is hot.
 *I* am waiting for the train.
 The teacher thinks that *he* is a smart boy.
-My mom told me that *she* is a good dancer.
+My mom told my brother that *she* is a good dancer.
 ```

 ```